When you think of the carpentry trade, you probably picture a bearded man in blue jeans and work boots. But carpentry is so much more than that.

 - You don’t need to have any previous experience, in fact, most employers are looking for people with no experience but a strong desire to learn the trade.

-- Carpentry is a physically demanding job, so you must be in shape to apply and you will spend a majority of your time on construction sites.
+- Carpentry is a physically demanding job, so you must be in shape to apply and you will spend the majority of your time on construction sites.

 What Does A Carpenter Do?